twhipple/Small_Ski_Resort_Analysis/README.md

 ### United States Zip Code Demographic
 For about 200 dollars I could include much more specific demographic information for each zip code in my dataset - including income and education levels, home and rental costs, specific age and gender stats as well as all population numbers. https://www.unitedstateszipcodes.org/zip-code-database/

+## Built With:
+Jupyter Notebook
+MacBook Air - Catalina OS
+Python 3.0
+statsmodels libraries
+scikit.learn
+GitHub

+## Contributors
+Please read CONTRIBUTING.md for details

+## Authors
+Thomas Whipple
+Flatiron Academy

+## License
+Flatiron Academy - see the LICENSE.md file for details

+## Acknowledgments
+Thank you to my cohort team for all of their suggestions, Flatiron coaches, and to my instructor Jeff Herman.